telosys-tools-bricks/telosys-editor-atom-package/README.md

 4 - The package should appear below, just click on the blue "Install" button and you're done.

 **ADDITIONAL** : If you want to use Telosys-CLI from Atom :
 1 - Install Telosys-CLI by following the instructions at [the Telosys-CLI repo](https://github.com/telosys-tools-bricks/telosys-cli)
+2 - Install `atom-shell-commands` package in Atom
-2 - Add the following code to Atom's config.cson file (File > Config) :
+3 - Add the following code to Atom's config.cson file (File > Config) :
 ```
   "atom-shell-commands":
     commands: [